 Polly Adams Sutton is a full time studio artist, working with cedar bark to create sculptural baskets.
 Her educational background was art with emphasis on painting and printmaking.
 Upon settling in Pacific Northwest more than 30 years ago, she was introduced to basketry through Seattle Weaver’s Guild.
 She harvests cedar bark each spring in logging areas near Seattle, WA.
 Her sculptural work is primarily twined with wire over cedar bark.
 Sutton received an Artist Trust GAP grant in 2012.
 This conjunction with these Seattle Weavers Guild Grant for investigating the basketry of Sardinia.
 Her work was chosen for the cover illustration of “500 Baskets” and most recently her sculptural basket traveled with the National Basketry show, Rooted, Revived, Reinvented: Basketry in America.

 Thursday evening, May 30

-Six AVL looms, one Mountain loom and one TC-2 jacquard – add a team of 10 designers, a unique high- performance yarn stash made from an exclusive acrylic fiber, and one fashion-forward, interior design-trained owner and see what happens.
+Six AVL looms, one Mountain loom and one TC-2 jacquard – add a team of 10 designers, a unique high- performance yarn stash made exclusive acrylic fiber, and one fashion-forward, interior design-trained owner and see what happens.

-What results in this case is Perennials Fabrics, a high-end upholstery fabric company designing and producing beautiful high-performance fabrics for the luxury home furnishings market.
-Come tour the Dallas-based facility, visit with the design team, and learn how the fabrics are created from design inception and inspiration, through development and into production for sale to the end user – and maybe try your hand at weaving on a jacquard loom!
-You’ll want to put down your drink and hors d’oeuvres for this chance.
+What results in case is Perennials Fabrics, a high-end upholstery fabric company designing and producing beautiful high-performance fabrics for the luxury home furnishings market.
+Come tour the Dallas-based facility, visit with the design team, and learn how the fabrics are created from design inception and inspiration, through development and into production for sale to end user – and maybe try your hand at weaving on a jacquard loom!
+You’ll want to put down your drink and hors d’oeuvres for chance.